Why Downtime In The Crib MIGHT Be Bad For Sleep

 If my baby is making noise, but not crying, is it OK to leave them in the crib?
 For how long?
 Is it cruel?
 Will it make for a bad start to the day?

-Really, we need to take this question in several parts.
+Really, we need to address this question in several parts.
 First, let’s address the first part of the question about whether or not you should immediately tend to your baby when he awakens, crying or not.

 If your baby wakes up in the morning and it’s not “too early” but she’s happy, allowing some play time is perfectly okay.
 Nicole remembers a phase like this in her own life: